Walk through Paintings: Egocentric World Models from Internet Priors: Conclusion

 \section{Conclusion}

-We presented a simple and general framework for transforming pre-trained video diffusion models into action-conditioned world models.
-By introducing lightweight action conditioning into existing architectures, our method leverages the broad priors learned from Internet-scale data to produce physically and semantically consistent futures.
-Through extensive experiments, we demonstrated strong generalization across diverse embodiments and environments, including humanoids with high-dimensional action spaces.
+We presented a simple and general framework for transforming pre-trained video diffusion models into world models.
+By introducing lightweight action conditioning into existing architectures, our method leverages the priors learned from Internet-scale data to produce physically and semantically consistent futures.
+Through extensive experiments, we demonstrated strong generalization across diverse embodiments and environments, including humanoids, and effectiveness in downstream decision-making.
 Finally, we proposed the Structural Consistency Score (SCS) to faithfully evaluate world models' action following.
 These contributions open a path toward scalable, controllable, and generalizable world models, bridging the gap between passive and active visual prediction.

-\section{Acknowledgment}
+\subsection{Acknowledgment}

 This project was supported by Toyota Research Institute.